asan-emirsaleh/Flye/docs/FAQ.md

-One can typically get satisfying assembly contiguity with 30x+ PacBio / ONT reads, if the read length is sufficient (e.g. with N50 of severl kb).
+One can typically get satisfying assembly contiguity with 30x+ PacBio / ONT reads, if the read length is sufficient (e.g. with N50 of several kb).
 You might need higher coverage to improve the consensus quality.

 Depending on the technology and read length distribution,